-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 'Search for image' gone?
 How to restore reverse image search in Google Chrome

-Google recently replaced one of Chrome‘s most useful features with what they think is a better alternative.
+Google replaced one of Chrome‘s most useful features with what they think is a better alternative.
 The right-click menu option for a reverse image search was swapped out in favor of searching through Google Lens instead.
 If you heavily depend on the older feature and want it back, then don’t worry.
 There’s a way to restore reverse image search in Chrome.

-Yes, but you cannot upload images to Google Images on mobile.
+Yes you can do a reserve image search on mobile devices, but you cannot upload images to Google Images on mobile.
 You can only visit a direct image URL, long-press on the image, and select Search Google for image.